Voting FAQ

 How do I find out which political districts I live in?

-If you don't know which political districts you reside in, there are a number of ways to find out:
+CVF's California Map Series features maps of all California political districts.
+If you don't know which political districts you reside in or who your representatives are, there are a number of ways to find out:

-consult your sample ballot or contact your county election office
+consult your sample ballot, or contact your county election office (many of their web sites offer district lookup tools)

 How often are political districts redrawn?

 The boundaries of congressional and legislative political districts are redrawn in a process called redistricting that happens every ten years, following the release of updated U.S. Census figures.
-Historically, redistricting for U.S. House of Representatives, State Assembly and State Senate districts is conducted in California by the state legislature; however beginning in 2011, for the first time a new Citizens Redistricting Commission will draw California legislative district lines.
-CVF's Redistricting Reform provides additional information about this important change.
+Historically, redistricting for U.S. House of Representatives, State Assembly and State Senate districts is conducted in California by the state legislature.
+In 2011, for the first time a new Citizens Redistricting Commission drew California legislative district lines and again drew new lines in 2021.
+CVF's archived Redistricting Reform page provides additional information about this important change.

 Do I have to join a political party?

-On the voter registration form, you will be asked if you want to choose a political party.
+On the voter registration form, you will be asked if you want to choose a political party preference.
 There are a number of qualified political parties in California.
-You may choose one of these parties or you may select "Decline to State", which essentially means you are an independent.
+You may choose one of these parties or you may choose to be unaffiliated with any party.
 You may also select "Other" and designate a political party that is not an official party in California (meaning it has not reached the threshold of required number of party members to be considered an official party).

-Can I vote for a candidate that belongs to a different political party than the one I belong to?
+Can I vote for a candidate who belongs to a different political party than the one I belong to?

-Check CVF's current election information, consult your sample ballot, or contact your county election office for a list of parties that will allow independent voters to participate in upcoming primary elections.
-For more information about recent changes to California's primary system, read the February June 29, 2000 issue of CVF-NEWS.
+Consult your official voter guide or contact your county election office for a list of parties that will allow No Party Preference voters to participate in upcoming Presidential Primary elections.

 How do I change my party affiliation?